-Similar to the north, the west is mountainous.
-The west is known for the River kwai (or Kwai River), the bridge of which was built by prisoners during World War II and made famous by the famous American film.
+Like the north, the west is mountainous.
+The west is known for the river Kwai (or Kwai River), the bridge over which was built by prisoners during World War II and made famous by the famous American film.

 Thailand has a tropical climate with high humidity.
 The average daily temperature in central Thailand is 28 degrees Celsius.
 At night, the temperature rarely drops below 17–20 degrees Celsius.

 Historians have long been interested in this question.
-The old thesis that the Thais came from the Altai mountains in Mongolia south of China is no longer valid.
-There are three hypotheses about the origin of the Thai people:
+The old thesis that the Thais came from the Altai mountains in Mongolia, south of China, is no longer valid.

-All three theses are still controversial.
+All three of these are still controversial.
 They need to be proved.